KimberlyCaristi

 There was a four-foot opening in the middle of the quarter wall.
 There used to be a gate there.
 I saw evidence of old pieces of hardware.
 Salty air and metal aren’t a good combination.
 The walls on each side of the patio tapered down from the balcony above to the cute little wall.
 I could see potted plants, flowers, or herbs on that little wall.
 The walls must be six or eight inches thick.
 I would have privacy, a plus.
 The border of the patio had ten inches of sandy dirt.
 It had a half a dozen cacti that looked like weeds.
 I filed them under weeds because they are unwanted and ugly.
 The only thing I saw the place needed was a table and chairs.

-I walked around to my neighbors’ apartment to see if they were home.
+It was night and day comparing the two apartment fronts.
 They had done an exceptional job making their patio look like a photo shoot.
 It was very inviting.
 They had all kinds of plants around their walls and a shade that came down off the balcony protecting their stylish outdoor furniture.
 They even had wall art which comforted me.
 I knew it had to be safe here or all that would be gone.
 Their walls had been painted, but mine weren’t: that seemed strange.
 I wondered if they did it themselves.
 I knocked on the door.
 No answer, I guess it was time to watch the sea.

 I went back to my place and sat on the wall.
 If I had a party, I could use the wall as extra seating.
 Look at me, planning a party, that was a good sign.
 I vacillated between staying and going.
 I looked at the sea and I felt like I wanted to stay.
 I had said from the start that I would come to Cetraro for three months.